elastic/eui/wiki/component-development.md

 `npm run test-unit button` will run tests with "button" in the spec name.
-You can pass other [Jest CLI arguments](https://facebook.github.io/jest/docs/en/cli.html) by just adding them to the end of the command like this.
+You can pass other [Jest CLI arguments](https://facebook.github.io/jest/docs/en/cli.html) by just adding them to the end of the command like this:

 `npm run test-unit -- -u` will update your snapshots.
 To pass flags or other options you'll need to follow the format of `npm run test-unit -- [arguments]`.